-- The lump sum entitlement will be payable to dependant partners and children with the apportionment between them set in statute.
-Unlike current arrangements, dependent children will also receive a share of the lump sum in addition to the weekly child’s allowance.
+The lump sum entitlement is payable to dependent partners and children with the apportionment between them set in statute.
+Unlike previous arrangements, dependent children receive a share of the lump sum in addition to the weekly child’s allowance.

 Removal of rules about ‘partial dependency’

-- No longer will partners of deceased workers be required to prove their exact financial level of dependency or have their entitlement significantly reduced because they happen to receive a modest income themselves.
+Partners of deceased workers are no longer required to prove their exact financial level of dependency or have their entitlement significantly reduced because they happen to receive a modest income themselves.

 Increase in child’s allowance

-- Significant increase in the weekly child’s allowance from $58.90 per week to $133 per week for each dependent child (indexed annually).
+Significant increase in the weekly child’s allowance for each dependent child (indexed annually).

 Fair treatment of de facto partners

-- Equalisation of access for de facto partners.
-Under the current legislation any de facto partner must have been living with the deceased worker for at least two years immediately prior to death in order to qualify for compensation.
-A de facto partner will have the meaning given in the Interpretation Act 1984 which is adopted in most statutes in Western Australia.
-The arbitrary two year period will no longer apply.
+Equalisation of access for de facto partners.
+Under the previous legislative arrangements any de facto partner must have been living with the deceased worker for at least two years immediately prior to death in order to qualify for compensation.
+A de facto partner now has the meaning given in the Interpretation Act 1984 which is adopted in most statutes in Western Australia.
+The arbitrary two year period no longer applies.

 Clear claims process

-- Greater clarity and support for claimants seeking compensation.
-Workers’ compensation insurers and self insurers will be expected to assess claims quickly and a fast track process to a WorkCover WA arbitrator will ensure orders for compensation are expedited.
+Greater clarity and support for claimants seeking compensation.
+Workers’ compensation insurers and self insurers will assess claims quickly and a fast track process to a WorkCover WA arbitrator will ensure orders for compensation are expedited.